drug substance

 – substance (n): Middle English, from Anglo-French, from Latin substantia, from substant-, substans, present participle of substare to stand under, from sub- + stare to stand.

-SYN: active principle, active ingredient, drug, medicament, medicinal substance, therapeutic ingredient. (depending on context)
+SYN: active principle, active substance, active ingredient, active pharmaceutical ingredient, API. (depending on context).

-CR: amphetamine, antiaggregant, contraceptive, drug, drug product, fentanyl, hallucinogen, LSD, infusion, medication, methylenedioxymethamphetamine, narcotic (2), psychotropic drug, sleeping pill. target cell.
+CR: amphetamine, antiaggregant, contraceptive, drug, drug product, drug therapy, fentanyl, hallucinogen, LSD, infusion, medication, methylenedioxymethamphetamine, narcotic (2), pharmacology, placebo, placebo effect, psychotropic drug, sleeping pill, target cell.